 For decades.
 Argentines have gathered to protest the country's inflation, human rights abuses, and corruption (see "Civil Unrest" below).
 While Argentina's criminal code prohibits bribery of public and foreign officials, corruption is pervasive.
-In a 2021 corruption perceptions ranking.
-Argentina tied with neighboring Brazil at 96 of 180 countries and ranked far below Uruguay and Chile.
+In a 2021 corruption perceptions ranking, Argentina tied with neighboring Brazil at 96 of 180 countries and ranked far below Uruquay and Chile.
 The judicial system has the power to prosecute officials for corruption.
 However, in practice, many courts, particularly at the provincial level, provide politicians protection from corruption charges.
-As of 2023, VP Fernández de Kirchner was sentenced to 6 years of prison for corruption during her 2007-15 Presidency, but she is unlikely to serve any time due to the immunity provided by her position as VP.
-She sought to gain public support by asserting how she survived an assassination attempt (see p.
-15 of History and Myth), sparking rallies of solidarity in Buenos Aires later that year, though she is prevented from holding public office again, pending an appeal.
+In 2023, VP Fernández de Kirchner was sentenced to 6 years of prison for corruption during her 2007-15 Presidency. but she has not served any time due to the immunity provided by her position as VP at that time.
+Currently the case is still in the high courts on appeals.
+She sought to gain public support by asserting how she survived an assassination attempt (see History and Myth), sparking rallies of solidarity in Buenos Aires later that year, though she is prevented from holding public office again, pending an appeal.